Agiothyella/web-react-study-1-react-menu/README.md

 Demo: https://agiothyella.github.io/web-react-study-1-react-menu/

 Pure React JS implementation (No Redux, no Router) with Firebase Back-end and database.
+Note: Submitted data is not sent to database, but printed in browser console.

 Design: Maximilian Schwarzmuller